WOOL & BIO DEGREDATION

 As current research stands on micro plastic pollution in the ocean, we understand that any wool fibres emitted during washing are dissolved during sewer processing, before entering the oceans.

 Wool products are all developed as part of a renewable biodegradation system that gives back to the planet.
 Wool can be broken down by a biological process using bacteria and turned into natural raw materials, carbon dioxide, water and naturally occurring minerals.
 These are then reintegrated into the nutrient cycle and continue to encourage carbon stores and biodiversity.
-Our technical wool in the HDWool Evolve Range is mixed with a biodegradable PLA.
-This product is compostable.

 We now want to emulate these environmental physicalities deeper into our business so we can begin to reduce our paper trail, carbon emissions & water consumption and learn how to facilitate renewable energy as a by-product of textile processing.